The board briefed for a moment before offering a response. It was silent during this time. The air around me heated up.

 I swiped the bourbon from the corner of the drawer and downed a few swigs.
 And then a few more.

 "Why the fuck did this have to happen?
 I had shit I wanted to do.
 Plans for everything!", I bellowed.

 My phone interrupted with a ping, and said, "Your alarm will go off in 7 hours."

 I took a few moments to collect myself and wiped the drunken sweat from my brow.
 I wobbled out of my chair and stumbled towards the hallway.

 Before retiring to bed, I said, "It's alright, it's alright.
 I'll just wake up and do it again tomorrow.
 No biggie."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CarterWrite a Review